GLRT Detector

 Details

-The format of detection results returned to output port Y is specified as Detection result
+The format of the detection results returned to the output port Y is set as Detection result

 Values |